matryer/xbar/app/README.md

 # xbar
 Put anything into your macOS menu bar (sequel to BitBar)

-## App user guide

-* Navigate through installed plugins, and categories of new plugins
-* Refresh button
-* * Reload the current view
-* * Hold cmd to refresh plugins
-* * Hold cmd+shift to clear cache

 ## Development

 To build xbar, you will need: